cmu-phil/py-tetrad/README.md

 # py-tetrad
 This package shows how to make algorithms/code in [Tetrad](https://github.com/cmu-phil/tetrad) directly available in Python via [JPype](https://github.com/jpype-project/jpype).
 One is not of course limited to doing it this way; we aim mainly to be giving examples of _how_ it can be done along with some methods for translating datasets, graphs, and such, between Java and Python to make it easier to use Tetrad as part of a Python workflow.
 JPype by itself is already awesome.
 We think it just takes a little bit of fiddling to see how it works, maybe a little bit of demonstration.

-Part of our translations and examples make use of the [causal-learn](https://github.com/py-why/causal-learn) Python pacakge for causal structure learning.
+Part of our code makes use of the [causal-learn](https://github.com/py-why/causal-learn) Python pacakge for causal structure learning, to show how it can be integrated with that.

 This is intended to replace the older [py-causal](https://github.com/bd2kccd/py-causal) package, which used Javabridge to connect Python to Java.
 Javabridge was difficult to install (and buggy) on some platforms, and py-causal used an outdated version of Tetrad, so if you're using py-causal, watch this project and switch over as soon as it is stable.
 We may optionally put this code into the py-causal module as a new version.
 One nice thing about In py-causal was that there were many worked examples; we will aim to provide an adequate set of examples for py-tetrad as well.
 Also, in some cases it's difficult to know how to use the Tetrad API; we will aim to clean up the Tetrad API for these cases for the next version of Tetrad.